eclab/grains/README.md

 |             |          | Iterate     |               |       |
 |             |          | Theory      |               |       |

-## NEW: MJQ
+## NEW: BEEP

-A MIDI-controlled three-voice marimba simulator.
-You can control brightness, decay, and overall volume.
+A 9-voice MIDI-controlled sine wave generator with built-in hold, velocity sensitivity, and decay.
+Can produce a variety of beeps, bloops, beeps, dings, and pings.

 Status: Working.
-A bit hissy when the marimba tones are about to fade out thanks to the filtered PWM on the Grains.

 ## 808